Michelle (Ichinco) Brachman, PhD

 I am an HCI (Human-Computer Interaction) Researcher who has been focused on human-centered AI for the past five years.

-I like to understand how people think, design interfaces to improve their experiences, and evaluate those experiences.
+I like to understand how people think, design interfaces to improve their experiences, and evaluate those experiences using qualitative and quantitative methods.

 Research Interests: human-centered AI, responsible AI, AI developer experience, developer/end-user programmer experience, mental models and learning with complex systems.